Maggie Bishop, University of Exeter Business School

 Can you tell me a bit about the recruitment process and the quality of the applicants?

 We have had some tricky recruitment in the past.
-To find our last apprentice we had to go out for advert 3 times.
+To find the last apprentice we had to go out for advert 3 times.
 I’m not sure if it’s something to do with the degree apprenticeship and people who have got A levels that are applying for these instead of admin roles.
 We certainly used to get a lot of candidates with A levels and degrees applying, but those people didn’t seem to apply last year.
-I’m not saying there were people who were less capable, or good candidates, but there were less of them.
+I’m not saying there were people who were less capable or good candidates, but there were less of them.
 Some of the issues may have been that we were looking at the wrong time of the year, and in one of our interviews the candidates withdrew.
 3rd time lucky though, we had some good candidates to choose from.

-In our 3rd round of recruitment we used a lot of social media which we had never done before, and I feel that probably paid off, so it taught us a lot as well.
+In our 3rd round of recruitment, we used a lot of social media which we had never done before, and I feel that probably paid off, so it taught us a lot as well.
 We also updated the advert with some wording from HR, promoting the role and the potential for progression.
 It was quite a learning curve actually, making it relevant to people and removing ‘business speak’.

 What are your experiences of managing apprentices?

 One of the benefits of having an apprentice in the team is that it shakes things up.
 Bringing in somebody with completely new ideas and perspectives, sometimes from another industry or even straight from school helps to invigorate the team.
-‘Shaking the team up’ is the only way I can put it, it just keeps everything fresh and you notice that apprentices, when they have been here for a while, they start to say ‘oh I’ve done that twice now and I’ve got some ideas on how we can change how we do that’, so we ask them to write a process.
+‘Shaking the team up’ is the only way I can put it, it just keeps everything fresh and you notice that apprentices when they have been here for a while, they start to say ‘oh I’ve done that twice now and I’ve got some ideas on how we can change how we do that’, so we ask them to write a process.
 But it’s all coming from them which is great and I think all those things help the team as a whole to improve what we do.

-We’ve got a residential that happens twice a year and it’s quite a big job, and we had a process in place but it had never been written out properly because there had never been the time.
+We’ve got residential that happens twice a year and it’s quite a big job, and we had a process in place but it had never been written out properly because there had never been the time.

 The Apprentice took it on as soon as she started her apprenticeship.
 She developed a process for it and has got it to a point now where she has a group of suppliers to use, she is dealing with the same academics so she knows what they want, and when she hands it over to the new Apprentice, it’s all there – ‘these are the suppliers, these are the cost codes, this is what we use and the accommodation we normally contact’, all that information is now ready to go, whereas before it used to be in folders from past events, but nothing had been written down as a process.
 So that was a really big thing for us.